N4SJAMK/teamboard/README.md

 ### Create the machine:

+Now you start to create vagrant machine according configuration settings in vagrantfile [read more](https://www.vagrantup.com/).
+You should now give a command in your workspace:

 ```
 vagrant up
 ```

 This will spawn a headless virtual machine configured with the tools needed for development.
 You just supply the editor of your choosing.